C2DH/ranketwo-submissions/lessons/drafts/data.md

 * *Recognise the role of formats, conventions and standards in data representation*
 * *Reflect on the historical and cultural dimensions of data formats.*

 The word “data” comes from Latin and means that which is given as in the French term *données*.
 Although we tend to think of data as being natural and universally “given”, this isn't really the case.
-In fact, **data are based on certain assumptions and include cultural, historical, political and social conventions in their structure and format** (Loukissas 2019).
-Let's explore what "data" means and what its main caracteristics are. <!--Sofia: not sure if you would like to add smth here about raw data, up to you-->
+In fact, data are based on certain assumptions and include cultural, historical, political and social conventions in their structure and format (Drucker 2011, Loukissas 2019).
+Let's explore what "data" means and what its main caracteristics are.

 ### 1.a Objects becoming data
 Watch the video animation following Lea as she discovers and documents the objects left by her grandmother: books, postcards, tapes, floppy disks, videotapes, and photographs.